 Program 03 for Contact ID (CID).
 Program 04 for SIA.
 The module can be configured to send Events in SIA or CID format.
 The SIA communication format follows the level 2 specifications of the SIA Digital Communication Standard - October 1997.
 This format will send the account code along with its data transmission.
 The transmission will look similar to the following at the receiver.

-NOTE: This section will sync with panel option [310] with PowerSeries Neo panels version 1.00 or higher.
+NOTE: This section shall sync with PowerSeries Neo panels version 1.00 or higher.

 Example:

 Nri0 ET001 where: N = New Event; ri0 = Partition/Area identifier; ET = Panel Absent Trouble; 001 = Zone 001.

 Communications Reporting Codes